 There’s also a handy map so you actually know what you are looking at if you don’t have a helpful guide!

-After about half an hour we were on the move again.
-This time taken all round the city on the ‘Via Dolorosa’ which is the processional route Jesus was believed to have taken as he carried the cross to his crucifixion.
+Next I would recommend a tour that takes you round the city on the ‘Via Dolorosa’ which is the processional route Jesus was believed to have taken as he carried the cross to his crucifixion.